Mira Calix: Commissioned work

 In 2009, she contributed a cover of a Boards of Canada song, "In A Beautiful Place Out in the Country", featuring cellist Oliver Coates, to the Warp20 compilation.
-Later in the year she worked with Malcolm Middleton of Arab Strap on a session for BBC Radio 3's Late Junction.
+Later in the year, she worked with Malcolm Middleton of Arab Strap on a session for BBC Radio 3's Late Junction.

 In 2010, Calix worked with poet Alice Oswald on another commission for Opera North and collaborated for the first time with the ensemble Bang on a Can.
 Calix and the ensemble premiered Spring Falls Back at the World Financial Center Winter Garden in New York.
-She also spent the year working on a R&D project to develop her skills in orchestration with composers Tansy Davies and Larry Goves.
+She also spent the year working on an R&D project to develop her skills in orchestration with composers Tansy Davies and Larry Goves.
 Exchange and Return, an 18-month-long collaborative project, was awarded a Grant for the Arts by Arts Council England.

 In 2011, Calix wrote a choral score for Fables – A Film Opera, working once more with visual artists Flat-e and Streetwise Opera.
 The film soundtrack, based on the fable of "The Boy Who Cried Wolf", was nominated for a British Composers Award that year.

-In 2012, Calix created an interactive site specific sound sculpture for the cultural Olympiad.
+In 2012, Calix created an interactive site-specific sound sculpture for the cultural Olympiad.
 "Nothing Is Set In Stone" was presented by the Mayor Of London and Oxford Contemporary Music in partnership with the Natural History Museum and was situated at Fairlop Waters.
 The sonic aspects of this multichannel work combined her score for a South African choir and field recordings.

 In 2013, Calix collaborated with United Visual Artists to create a permanent sound and light installation in the city of Bath by the Two Tunnels Group in the Combe Down Tunnel walking and cycling path.

-In 2015, Calix created a large scale mixed media installation, "Inside There Falls", a mixed media installation at Carriageworks, during the Sydney Festival.
-Her multi-sensory artwork consisted of 180 channel orchestral score and spoken word diffused through custom made speakers incorporated into 1.5 km of hand crushed paper.
+In 2015, Calix created a large-scale mixed media installation, "Inside There Falls", a mixed media installation at Carriageworks, during the Sydney Festival.
+Her multi-sensory artwork consisted of an 180-channel orchestral score and spoken word diffused through custom-made speakers incorporated into 1.5 km of hand-crushed paper.
 She invited Rafael Bonachela, choreographer and director of the Sydney Dance Company, to collaborate with her.
 Dancers wore hidden speakers and performed intermittently throughout the durational installation work.
 The audience was invited to immerse themselves in the work and don paper suits.
 It was on this project that Calix initiated her practice of creating what she termed "human diffusion" incorporating small speakers into costumes of performers to create sound installations that are mobile.